Laser Therapy in De Quervain’s Tenosynovitis

 1.1 Definition and Pathophysiology

-De Quervain’s Tenosynovitis is a painful condition caused by inflammation of the tendons in the first dorsal compartment of the wrist, specifically the abductor pollicis longus (APL) and extensor pollicis brevis (EPB).
+De Quervain’s Tenosynovitis is a painful condition resulting from inflammation of the tendons in the first dorsal compartment of the wrist, specifically the abductor pollicis longus (APL) and extensor pollicis brevis (EPB).
 These tendons are responsible for thumb movement, and their inflammation leads to pain and restricted motion.
-The inflammation results from the thickening of the tendon sheath, leading to increased friction and discomfort during thumb and wrist movements.
+The condition arises from thickening of the tendon sheath, which increases friction and causes discomfort during thumb and wrist movements.

 1.2 Causes and Risk Factors

-The primary cause of De Quervain’s Tenosynovitis is repetitive thumb and wrist movements, which lead to overuse of the affected tendons.
+The primary cause of De Quervain’s Tenosynovitis is repetitive thumb and wrist movements, leading to overuse of the affected tendons.
 Common risk factors include:

-Repetitive motions: Frequent lifting, gripping, or twisting motions (e.g., factory work, gaming, or childcare).
+- Repetitive motions: Frequent lifting, gripping, or twisting movements (e.g., factory work, gaming, or childcare).

-Inflammatory conditions: Conditions like rheumatoid arthritis can predispose individuals to tendon sheath inflammation.
+- Inflammatory conditions: Conditions such as rheumatoid arthritis can predispose individuals to tendon sheath inflammation.

 1.3 Clinical Significance

 De Quervain’s Tenosynovitis significantly impacts daily activities, particularly those requiring thumb and wrist coordination.
 Patients experience pain while performing simple tasks such as lifting objects, writing, or even holding a phone.
-The condition can lead to reduced grip strength, functional disability, and chronic discomfort if left untreated.
+If left untreated, the condition can lead to reduced grip strength, functional impairment, and chronic discomfort.

 2. Symptoms and Diagnosis of De Quervain’s Tenosynovitis